 The Pikes Peak Highlanders was founded in 1985 by Royal Canadian Air Force Major Bob Tracy.
-The band has enjoyed a long and successful journey as a competition and performance pipe band and has provided the sounds of Great Highland Bagpipes and Scottish drums to the front range for almost 30 years.
+The band has enjoyed a long and successful journey as a competition and performance pipe band and has provided the sounds of Great Highland Bagpipes and Scottish drums to the front range for over 30 years.

 Andra Stoller, Pipe Major